sim590/sim590_github_io/content/post/gsoc/final.md

 I've had the great opportunity to go to the Debian Conference 2016.
 I've been introduced to the debian community and debian developpers ("dd" in short :p).
-I was lucky to meet with great people like the president of the FSF, John Sulivan.
+I was lucky to meet with great people like the president of the FSF, John Sullivan.
 You can have a look at my Debian conference report [here]({{< ref "post/gsoc/week567.md" >}}).

 If you want to read my debian reports,  you can do so by browsing the "Google